rocky-linux/kickstarts/README.md

 between cloud images and live images provided in our repositories and mirrors.

+## Structure

+In the root of the repository are the general kickstarts in use that any user can pick up, use, or modify to their liking to make their own Rocky Linux live images, cloud images, and so on.
+These kickstarts are generated by templates that live in the various directories in this repository.

+* `cloud` -> Cloud image templates
+* `live` -> Live image templates
+* `container` -> Container image templates

+These kickstarts are generated using `ksflatten`.
+Changes made to the kickstarts generally match between the templates and the full kickstarts in the root.

+For SIG/Core's usage, we use the `live` area as a "working" directory, where we use the split parts in our automation for the images and the pre-flattened versions are there for the convenience of all users.
+This is easier than using the pre-made ones in empanadas.

 ## Building Live Images

 To build live images, you will need to use `livecd-creator` or